Menu

 St Mawes is at the epicentre of some terrific annual events, whether it's carnivals right on your doorstep or huge celebrations that are a mere hop, skip and ferry ride away.

-St Mawes Town Regatta – Kicking off August with some marine-inspired fun, St Mawes Town Regatta is a long-standing tradition for locals and holidaymakers alike.
+St Mawes Town Regatta – Kicking off summer with some marine-inspired fun, St Mawes Town Regatta is a long-standing tradition for locals and holidaymakers alike.
 Watch the races (some more serious than others) or take part in some of the shore-based games as you soak up the atmosphere of this much-loved annual celebration.

 St Mawes Carnival Week – As the regatta comes to a close, the festivities in St Mawes continue with a week-long and village-wide celebration.
 From fun runs to sea swims and quizzes to SUP races, there’s no limit to the fun-filled week, which draws visitors from all over the place.
 Take part or enjoy life as a spectator, it’s up to you!